n-genesis/finxact-json-vscode/README.md

 > **Recommended:** To make it a little easier when editing it really helps to first default format the file so when adding new values the cursor is a little more predictable in its positioning for new lines.

 ## Known Issues

+(2.5.0)

+Depending on the the length of the keyname in a level blocks the current colon alignment maybe calculated (added spaces) to less then the previous level block.

 Empty objects will remove following brackets and child properties and only return the keyname.
 Ex:
 ```
 "properties": {